 Impact On Daily Life

 Gunpowder came to Europe and refined for use in cannons in England, France, and other places in the 1300s.
 Gunpowder had a significant impact on European political history.
-The cuisine of Europe changed the rich spices of the East and swiftly gained popularity in the West.
+The rich flavors of the East were transformed by European cuisine, which quickly became well-known in the West.
 Glassmaking techniques spread to China from Iran and Central Asia.

 Exchange Of Culture